 Monisha Arya (Winter 2004, IOM/BGH) was awarded her MD and master's in public health with a health policy concentration at The George Washington University in Washington, D.C. in May 2000.
 During medical school, she was a health policy fellow with the American Medical Student Association and had the opportunity to work in Congress and meet with physicians serving as health policy advisors to the Senate.
 Monisha completed her residency training in internal medicine at Georgetown University.
 She earned her BS in psychology from the University of Maryland, College Park.
 Following her Mirzayan Fellowship, she began a three-year infectious diseases fellowship program at the Beth Israel Deaconess Medical Center in Boston, Mass.
 Although she thrives in the intensity of patient care in the hospital, her passion lies in serving as a patient advocate beyond the bedside.
 Monisha hopes to become a physician-leader in the health policy arena.
 Her specific interests are in international HIV/AIDS prevention policy and women’s rights and she hopes to learn more about these issues in the course of her training.
 (Updated 04/2009)

-Eric Bone (Winter 2004, PGA/OIA) currently works in the Office of the Science and Technology Adviser to the Secretary of State.
-His focus is on international collaborative research and public diplomacy outreach through the science and technology community.
-From 2006 to 2008, Eric served in Afghanistan as the USAID officer at the Provincial Reconstruction Team in the southern province of Uruzgan.
-During 2004-06 he was a AAAS Fellow in the Bureau of European and Eurasian Affairs at the State Department.
-At the National Academies in Winter 2004, Eric worked in the PGA Office of International Affairs, where he helped promote the Academies' international activities and contributed to a study on science and technology at USAID.
+Eric Bone (Winter 2004, PGA/OIA) works as an applied research mathematician for the Defense Department.
+From 2009 to 2012, he worked in the Office of the Science and Technology Adviser to the Secretary of State.
+Between 2006 and 2008, Eric served in Afghanistan as the USAID officer at the Provincial Reconstruction Team in the southern province of Uruzgan.
+From 2004 to 2006 he was a AAAS Fellow in the Bureau of European and Eurasian Affairs at the State Department.
+At the National Academies in Winter 2004, Eric worked in the PGA's Office of International Affairs.
 Eric earned his Ph.D. in mathematics from Brandeis University in 2004 by researching elliptic curve cryptography.
-As a Peace Corps volunteer in Malawi during 1995-97, he taught high school classes of up to 170 students.
+As a Peace Corps volunteer in Malawi between 1995 and 1997, he taught high school classes of up to 170 students.
 He graduated from Amherst College with a BA in mathematics and English.
-Contact via email.
-(Updated 10/2011)
+(Updated 2/2016)

 Michelle Corte-Real Iacoletti (Winter 2004, DEPS/NMMB) earned her PhD in experimental materials physics from the University of Delaware in October 2002.
 She received her MA in physics from Boston University, an MSc in physics from the Indian Institute of Technology and a BSc in physics from Bombay University in India.
 After receiving her doctorate, Michelle worked as a research physicist where she was the P.I. on research projects funded by the NSF.
 The decision to switch gears from academic research to a more dynamic and impactful field was a result of working in a small research company that relied on SBIR funding.
 She noticed that there were loopholes in the system that she hoped someone would fix.
 She came to realize that she was more passionate about how the government's money was allocated, than she was about doing the bench-top research that the funding required.
 Michelle believed that her Mirzayan fellowship would be a stepping stone in the direction of a career in science and technology policy, and recommends it to anyone who is eager to play a role in facilitating the funding of scientific and technological research.
 (Updated 4/2009)